 I think my organization needs to learn some basic logistic skills.
 Is there a campus resource for this?

 The Office of Student Affairs, is happy to meet with students.
-Workshops are offered to support Engineering students in planning events, developing sponsorship opportunities and organization management.
+Workshops are offered to support Engineering students in planning events, developing sponsorship opportunities, and organization management.
 Another great resource is our Student Organization Canvas Page.
 This provides useful tools and information about how to function as a student organization at UM.

 The students need help planning an event or program.
 I don’t have this background.
 Who can they talk to?

 Students should be encouraged to talk with the OSA staff, who are best described as a “consultant” for student organizations in the College of Engineering.
 They can help recommend specific University resources or help student groups reach their goals with assistance in event planning, programming, marketing, team building, and other areas.
-Also, Center for Campus Involvement (CCI) offers event planning and publicity workshops, as well as consulting services.
+Also, the Center for Campus Involvement (CCI) offers event planning and publicity workshops, as well as consulting services.

 How do student organizations raise funds?